ianj-als/pypeline/README.md

     helpers.cons_unsplit_wire(unsplit_function)

 Constructs a wire that takes a pair and combines them into a single value specified by the `unsplit_function`.
-The unsplit function takes to arguments: the top and bottom values.
+The unsplit function takes two arguments: the top and bottom values.

     unsplit_function :: b -> c -> d